Conturing/affinitree-py/README.md

 For best performance, most of affinitree is written in the system language Rust.
 The corresponding sources can be found at [affinitree (rust)](https://github.com/Conturing/affinitree).
-To make the interaction with compiled languages easier, python allows to provide pre-compiled binaries for each target architecture, called *wheels*.
+To make the interaction with compiled languages easier, Python allows to provide pre-compiled binaries for each target architecture, called *wheels*.

 After installing Rust and maturin, wheels for your current architecture can be build using:
 ```sh